shcw0405/ArticuChic_DSD/README.md

 ## 📖 About the Project

 This project is for DSD, 2025 Spring.
-We are aiming to design an intelligent **Treasure Exploration System** with users from multiple platforms.
+We are aiming to design an intelligent **Lower Limb Recovery Status Monitoring System** with users from multiple platforms.
 More information is coming soon after further discussion.

 We are the **Android group**.